-QUESTION Y N DESCRIPTION & EVIDENCE INDICA INDICATOR 2: Facility Review Is the Facility Crisis Management and Communications Plan reviewed and updated: When there is a change of personnel of those associated with implementation of the plan? b.
-When there is a change in business (e.g., a mine expansion)?
-AND/OR c.
-At least every two years? ility 2.
-Is the mechanism to notify the Facility Crisis Management Team tested at least twice per year?
+QUESTION Υ N DESCRIPTION & EVIDENCE INDICA INDICATOR 2: Facility Review 1.
+Is the Local Crisis Management and Communications Plan regularly reviewed and updated when there is: a. a change of personnel of those associated with implementation of the crisis management and communications plan?
+AND/OR ity b. every 18-24 months? · 2 - Facil 2.
+Is the mechanism to notify the crisis management team tested at least twice per year?
 Indicator 2 - Facility 3.
-Is key media and stakeholder contact information reviewed or updated at least every two years?
-Indicate 4.
-Are mechanisms to alert employees to a crisis and provide updates tested at least once per year?
-5. Is the Facility Crisis Management and Communications Plan shared with the corporate office?
-6. Do processes exist to ensure that new Facility Crisis Management Team members are familiarized with the Facility Crisis Management and Communications Plan within two months of joining the team?
-If you have answered "Yes" to all the questions, assign a "Yes" for this indicator.
+Are mechanisms to alert employees to a crisis and its developments tested at least once per year?
+4. Is the facility's plan shared with the corporate office?
+5. Do processes exist to ensure that new crisis team members are familiarized with the plan within two months of joining the team?
+If you have answered "Yes" to all of the questions, assign a "Yes" for this indicator.
 Otherwise, assign a "No".
-ASSESSED FACILITY PERFORMANCE FOR INDICATOR 2 Y / N:
+ASSESSED FACILITY PERFORMANCE FOR INDICATOR 2 www.TSMInitiative.com or

-QUESTION Y N DESCRIPTION & EVIDENCE INDICA INDICATOR 3: Facility Training 3 - 1.
-Are tabletop crisis simulation exercises conducted annually at the facility? ndicator Facility 2.
-Is a full crisis simulation conducted every three years?
-Ind F If you have answered "Yes" to all the questions, assign a "Yes" for this indicator.
-Otherwise, assign a "No". - SESSED FACILITY PERFORMANCE OR INDICATOR 3 Y / N:
+QUESTION Y N DESCRIPTION & EVIDENCE INDICA INDICATOR 3: Facility Training e Are "tabletop" crisis simulation exercises conducted annually?
+Indicator Facility 2.
+Is a full crisis simulation conducted every three years? l I If you have answered "Yes" to all of the questions, assign a "Yes" for this indicator.
+Otherwise, assign a "No".
+ASSESSED FACILITY PERFORMANCE FOR INDICATOR 3 Y / N: